Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Phase and transmissivity estimation in interferometry---analytic POVM saturating the Holevo Cram er--Rao bound for 1 photon state

-In the following, we show that this bound can be saturated by an individual measurement.
+In the following, we show that this bound can be saturated by a separable measurement.
 There exist a family of measurements that can saturate the Holevo bound.
 One of them is the four-outcome POVM

 together with the estimation coefficients